ethereum/consensus-specs/test_generators/README.md

  if desired to increase code quality.

 *Note*: You do not have to change the makefile.
-However, if necessary (e.g., not using Python, or mixing in other languages), submit an issue, and it can be a special case.
+However, if necessary (e.g. not using Python, or mixing in other languages), submit an issue, and it can be a special case.
 Do note that generators should be easy to maintain, lean, and based on the spec.